zouyonghao/JOS/README.md

-This project aims to build a OS with Java (mostly) and a runtime written C and ASM.
+This project aims to build a OS with Java (mostly) and a runtime written in C and ASM.

-Currently it uses gcj, you can just install it in Ubuntu-16.04, or compile gcj under other distributions.
+Currently it uses `gcj`, you can just install it in Ubuntu-16.04, or compile gcj under other distributions.

-It now can boot with qemu, with `make qemu`.
+It now can boot with qemu, just run `make qemu`.